 Prescription Drug Coverage and Medicare

-The key purpose of this notice is to advise you that the prescription drug coverage you have under your Leidos medical plan is expected to pay out, on average, at least as much as the standard Medicare prescription drug coverage will pay in 2019 and 2020.
+The key purpose of this notice is to advise you that the prescription drug coverage you have under your Leidos medical plan is expected to pay out, on average, at least as much as the standard Medicare prescription drug coverage will pay in 2020.
 (This is known as "creditable coverage.")

 The reason this is important is that if you or a covered dependent are or become eligible for Medicare and you decide to enroll in a Medicare prescription drug plan during a subsequent annual enrollment period, you will not be subject to a late enrollment penalty as long as you had creditable coverage within 63 days of your Medicare prescription drug plan enrollment.
 You should keep this notice with your important records.